xfoursea/Pig_FixedWidth/README.md

 Same sample data is used; the following works with Hortonworks Sandbox 2.3.0

-It is a Pig driven approach covers
+It is a Pig driven approach, covering
    1. Load in FixedWidth file
    2. Output data into hive table
    3. Output data to another FixedWidth file (after process)